NaeemHaque/duplicate-content/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WP Duplicate.
+Initial release of Duplicate Content.
 This version includes all core functionality for duplicating posts, pages, categories, tags, and custom post types.

 == Support ==